Fracking in the United Kingdom: Opposition to and support for fracking

 which range from the nationwide Frack Off, which was engaged in the Balcombe drilling protest, to local groups such as Residents Action on Fylde Fracking, Ribble Estuary Against Fracking, NO Fracking in Sussex, Frack Free Fernhurst and The Vale Says No!
 Environmental NGOs Greenpeace, World Wide Fund for Nature (WWF) and Friends of the Earth are also against fracking.

 43 of the 50 academics, at 14 out of 21 institutions (Y=Yes in the right-hand column) were in receipt of oil industry funding around the time they signed a letter to The Guardian supporting fracking.

 A group of fifty geoscientists and petroleum engineers 'from Britain's leading academic institutions' published a letter in The Guardian in support of UK shale gas in 2014.
 But 43 of these fifty scientists, based at 14 out of the 21 institutions, received hydrocarbon industry funding.

-British businessman Joseph Corré set up a website talkfracking.org, and tried to organise a series of events round the country, but they were reportedly boycotted by industry and pro-fracking politicians.
-He commissioned researcher Paul Mobbs to produce a six-part report on 'Frackademics', mapping the connections between the fossil fuel industry, academic researchers, and government.
+British businessman Joseph Corré set up a website talkfracking.org, and tried to organise a series of events around the country, but they were reportedly boycotted by industry and pro-fracking politicians.
+He commissioned researcher Paul Mobbs to produce the six-part report "Frackademics", mapping the connections between the fossil fuel industry, academic researchers, and government.
 His case study number 5 analysed the origin of the Guardian letter above, concluding that it was a PR smokescreen, and an example of astroturfing.

 Anti-fracking campaigners say that there are various problems associated with the process including pressure on local transport infrastructure, air and water pollution, the amounts of water used, and potential economic damage to agricultural, food production and tourism industries.